esrf-bliss/Lima/docs/plugin/index.rst

 Create a build environment
 --------------------------

-A good practice would be not to pollute the base environment and work in a dedicated ``lima`` environment:
+A good practice would be not to pollute the base environment and work in a dedicated ``lima`` environment.
+Prefer to use mamba tool for package installation rather than the default conda installer, mamba is faster and works better to solve dependencies:

 ::

-   conda create -n lima
+   conda create -n lima mamba
    conda activate lima

 Conda channels must be defined in the proper order with conda-forge first and prepend to the default anaconda channel: